fjaderboll/pytradfri-rest/README.md

 # IKEA Trådfri - REST API
-This is built on the [pytradfri](https://github.com/ggravlingen/pytradfri) project and adds a REST API for simpler usage of controlling your IKEA lights.
+This is built on the [pytradfri](https://github.com/home-assistant-libs/pytradfri) project and adds a REST API for simpler usage of controlling your IKEA lights.

 ## Setup
 Below is tested on Raspbian (stretch) and LinuxMint (tessa), but should work in all similar environments.

-### Docker
+### With docker
 Install Docker first if you haven't:
 ```shell
 sudo apt install docker-ce   # Raspbian